yvelikova/axway-open-docs/content/en/docs/central/connect-api-manager/prepare-amplify-central.md

 linkTitle: Prepare AMPLIFY Central
 draft: false
 weight: 20
-description: Learn how to create an environment and Service Account for Axway API Gateway within AMPLIFY Central.
+description: Learn how to virtualize Axway API Gateway within AMPLIFY Central by using an environment.
+Secure the connection between AMPLIFY Central and the agents by using a Service Account.
 ---

 ## Before you start

 * Read [AMPLIFY Central and Axway API Manager connected overview](/docs/central/connect-api-manager/)
 * You will need a basic knowledge of Axway API Manager
-* Verify that @axway/amplify-central-cli version is at minimum 0.1.3-dev.3
+* Verify that @axway/amplify-central-cli version is at minimum 0.1.4 (Get the [CLI](/docs/central/cli_central/cli_install/))
+    * Check the installed version with `amplify central -v`
+* Install OpenSSL

 ## Objectives